EAL/D learners are plurilingual

 The focus on the functions of different text types can be enhanced through a parallel approach that connects with students’ multicultural experiences and their ability to use all their languages to communicate and learn.

 EAL/D students can use their shared linguistic resources to negotiate meaning with others (Heugh, 2018), for example, when the students use their shared language to clarify meanings in a text that they read.
 This supports classroom learning and strengthens the personal, social and academic benefits for the students.
-Both the functional and plurilingual dimensions “are necessary in education and most particularly for learning” (Heugh, 2018, p.
+Both the functional and plurilingual dimensions “are necessary for education and most particularly for learning” (Heugh, 2018, p.
 360).
 Teaching practices that combine functional and plurilingual approaches are effective in building on students’ existing capabilities and developing powerful skills in English.

 Some plurilingual skills and knowledge that EAL/D students develop through formal and informal education include: